Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 ## <a name="seq"></a> **Sequencing**

-Samples are all pooled together (they have adapters on them so we can trace which read came from which sample) and then sequenced on a single Illumina NovaSeq S4 flow cell lane for 2 x 150 bp sequencing at Genewiz.
+For oyster paper (Spring 2022 lab meetings): Samples are all pooled together (they have adapters on them so we can trace which read came from which sample) and then sequenced on a single Illumina NovaSeq S4 flow cell lane for 2 x 150 bp sequencing at Genewiz.

 Product from sequencing: each sample has a forward and reverse read: